Combine law and criminology to address social injustice and inequality

 In the UK, full-time students are expected to spend 1,200 hours a year learning.
 That's about 40 hours of classes and independent study each week during semesters.
 Everyone learns at a different rate, so the number of hours you spend on independent study will be different to other students on your course.

-York Law School is located on Campus East, the Department of Sociology will be on Campus East from 2020.
+York Law School and the Department of Sociology are located on Campus East.
 The School for Business and Society is on Campus West.
 Your teaching will take place mostly on Campus East, there may be some additional teaching on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around - everything is within walking or pedalling distance, or you can use the fast and frequent bus service.
 Take a campus tour.